 Gluten intolerance classically gives gastrointestinal symptoms including diarrhoea, indigestion, bloating, stomach pain and constipation.
 However, as it can present itself in more subtle ways such as fatigue or an itchy rash, it often remains undiagnosed.

-Doctor Cullimore says: “Gluten intolerance and coeliac disease affect 1 in 100 people in the UK, making it much more common than you may have thought.
+Doctor Cullimore says: “Gluten intolerance and coeliac disease affect 1 in 100 people in the UK.
+It’s probably much more common than you may have thought.
 Under diagnosis is a big problem – research suggests around 500,000 people have not yet been diagnosed.
 If your tTG test comes back as positive, it’s important to remember you will need to undergo a biopsy using an endoscope (which your GP can arrange) in order to confirm the diagnosis.
 Equally, if your blood test result is negative, your GP may consider sending you for a biopsy anyway, dependent on your symptoms.
 It’s important to note that you must continue to eat a gluten containing diet for at least 6 weeks before the blood test to ensure accurate results.”